skiffos/SkiffOS/README.md

 The default configuration produces a minimal (~100Mb) in-RAM host OS with SSH and network connectivity, and includes a comprehensive set of debug tools.
 The host OS can be easily remotely updated with the push_image script, using rsync.
-The entire host OS is comprised usually of 3-10 files in a separate partition.

-The "skiff/core" layer enables Docker ("apps/docker") and an user environment based on Ubuntu with the full graphical desktop environment.
-The default user "core" can be accessed via ssh: connections will be automatically dropped into to the container.
+The "skiff/core" layer enables Docker ("apps/docker") and a default environment based on Ubuntu with a full graphical desktop environment.
+The "core" user can be accessed via ssh: connections are automatically forwarded to the container.
 Ssh to "root" to access the SkiffOS host system.
 The mapping between users and containers can be easily configured with YAML or JSON.

-Many Linux devices have a unique set of requirements for kernel, firmware, and additional hardware support packages.
-The immutable SkiffOS host OS separates hardware-specific support from the portable containerized user environments.
-This simplifies the complexity of managing updates for many hardware variants.
+Most Linux devices have a unique set of requirements for kernel, firmware, and hardware support packages.
+The SkiffOS host OS separates hardware-specific support from the containerized user environments.
+This simplifies managing updates across multiple hardware combinations and improves portability.

 [any Linux-compatible computer]: https://linux-hardware.org/index.php?d=SkiffOS
 [Apple MacBook]: https://linux-hardware.org/?probe=6dc90bec41